-The process of ageing has in some way become something to resent in this world; something we have been conditioned to dread and something many work tirelessly against.
-Somehow yoga and health has become synonymous with youth and physical appearance instead of mental wellbeing and physical ability.
+In modern times it seems like aging has become something to resent; something we have been conditioned to dread and something many seem to be working tirelessly against.
+This has led yoga and health to become synonymous with youth and physical appearance instead of mental wellbeing and physical ability.

-To resist the evolution of our aging, beauty, ideology, or wisdom brings about self-criticisms that causes us to suffer through an ongoing struggle with ourselves.
+To resist the the natural aging process, and submit ourselves to perfectionist standards of beauty brings about self-criticisms that causes us to suffer through an ongoing struggle within ourselves.

-How has it become easier for our minds to obsess upon self-designated flaws than to celebrate the immeasurable amount of things that makes us incredible?
+How has it become easier for our minds to obsess upon self-designated flaws than to celebrate the immeasurable amount of things that makes us unique and incredible?

-I look at women and even men my age and often younger, friends or acquaintances from long ago, who are changing themselves so much I can barely recognize them.
+I look at men and women my age and often younger, friends or acquaintances from long ago, who are changing themselves so much I can barely recognize them.

 And for what?